-- 6.1.1 The circumstances and context of each case will be taken into account when determining which disciplinary route will be taken.
-The following list provides examples of Incidents that may be classified as misconduct that may follow this Route.
-The list is illustrative and is not exhaustive:- - (a) causing significant damage to property or inappropriate use of University facilities such as IT; - (b) physical misconduct including physical violence; - (c) sexual misconduct including indecent behaviour, sexual harassment and sexual violence: - (d) threatening, offensive, indecent, intimidating, bullying, harassing, abusive conduct, or conduct otherwise detrimental to the wellbeing of others; - threatening, offensive, indecent, intimidating, bullying, harassing, abusive conduct or conduct otherwise detrimental to the wellbeing of any person, where such conduct is detrimental to the good order of the University; - (f) conduct of a kind which contravenes the principles set out in the University's health and safety and wellbeing policies, including showing disregard for one's own health and safety, disregard for the health and safety of others or misusing or interfering with facilities that have a health and safety purpose - (g) conduct causing significant injury to the academic or administrative activities of the University; for example, disruption of teaching, of research, of examinations, of the working of staff or other campus services; - (h) behaviour that would compromise the integrity of the University's activities by offering, promising, giving, receiving or soliciting a financial, academic or other advantage or favour as a means to influencing the actions of others, or otherwise securing a particular end; - conduct which causes a nuisance (whether or not causing damage) and is detrimental to the good order or reputation of the University; for example unreasonable or inappropriate behaviour when acting as a member of a club or society, unreasonable or inappropriate behaviour when participating in a field trip; - theft, fraud or deliberate falsification or misuse of records, including Degree, Diploma, or Certificate parchments; - (k) false pretenses or impersonation of others in connection with academic attainments or financial awards; - (I) failure to disclose a criminal conviction when required to do so by the University or course accrediting body or regulator; for example, at application stage;
+- The circumstances and context of each case will be taken into account when determining which disciplinary route will be taken.
+The following list provides examples of incidents that may be classified as misconduct that may follow this Route.
+The list is illustrative and is not exhaustive: - a) Multiple or repeated incidents of minor misconduct - b) Causing significant damage to property or inappropriate use of University facilities such as IT - c) Physical misconduct including physical violence - d) Sexual misconduct including indecent behaviour, sexual harassment and sexual violence - e) Threatening, offensive, indecent, intimidating, bullying, harassing, abusive conduct, or conduct otherwise detrimental to the wellbeing of others

-- (m) conduct of a kind which may lead to or has led to conviction under the criminal law; - (n) possession or supply of controlled drugs; - (o) multiple or repeated incidents of minor misconduct; - (p) malicious or vexatious allegations against another student or staff; - (q) behavior that has or could cause serious damage to the reputation of the University; and/or - (r) persistent refusal to comply with a sanction imposed in relation to an act of misconduct.
+- f) Conduct causing significant injury to the academic or administrative activities of the University; for example, disruption of teaching, of research, of examinations, of the working of staff or other campus services - g) Behaviour that would compromise the University's integrity.
+This includes (but is not limited to) attempted influence or bribery of any description in order to gain a financial, academic or other advantage. - h) Conduct which causes a nuisance (whether or not causing damage) and is detrimental to the good order or reputation of the University; for example, unreasonable or inappropriate behaviour when acting as a member of a club or society, unreasonable or inappropriate behaviour when participating in a field trip - i) Theft, fraud or deliberate falsification or misuse of records, including Degree, Diploma, or Certificate parchments - j) False pretences or impersonation of others in connection with academic attainments or financial award - k) Failure to disclose a criminal conviction when required to do so by the University or course accrediting body or regulator for example, at application stage - I) Conduct of a kind which contravenes the principles set out in the University's health and safety and wellbeing policies, including showing disregard for one's own health and safety, disregard for the health and safety of others or misusing or interfering with facilities that have a health and safety purpose - m) Conduct of a kind which may lead to or has led to conviction under the criminal law - n) Possession or supply of controlled drugs - o) Malicious or vexatious allegations against another student or staff - p) Behaviour that has or could cause serious damage to the reputation of the University - Persistent refusal to comply with a sanction imposed in relation to an act of misconduct or to keep people safe - r) Professional misconduct - s) Misconduct within a University sports team or society that is not investigated under Edge Hill Sport's Code of Conduct